 Career and Salary Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), job prospects for music directors and composers, including orchestrators, are expected to increase by 3% between 2014 and 2024, which is slower than average in comparison to all other occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), job prospects for music directors and composers, including orchestrators, are expected to increase by 6% between 2016 and 2026, which is average in comparison to all other occupations.
 Competition in this field remains high, and those who can work in different musical styles and produce quality work on a consistent basis might enjoy an advantage in the job market.
-In May 2015, the median annual salary for music directors and composers was $49,820, as reported by the BLS, although successful orchestrators may command significantly higher pay (www.bls.gov).
+In May 2017, the median annual salary for music directors and composers was $50,590, as reported by the BLS, although successful orchestrators may command significantly higher pay (www.bls.gov).

 Alternate Career Options